 Chain of Title types comes to the forefront in disputes involving priority of title issues.
 An example of this would be a case where competing lien holder (lenders) claim to have the first interest in the property.
 One lender may then choose to quiet title and have the court declare who has priority.
 Priority is determined by examining the public record of recordings also known as the chain of title.
 If one party reordered first, then they are likely higher up in the chain of title and can then enjoy a priority claim to the property.

 Apart from having a list of all of a property’s owners, Chain of Title often contains other information like easements, CC&Rs, deeds of trust, Judgement liens, tax liens, death certificates and many other types of documents that impact who holds priority claims to record title – who can claim a greater interest in the property.

 The easiest way to determine the chain of title is to get a preliminary title report from a title company to see how a third party views the chain of title.

-Our top rated real estate attorneys have great experience with ownership disputes.
+Our top rated real estate attorneys in Los Angeles have great experience with ownership disputes.
 These include Quiet Title, Partition, Business Ownership Disputes, and more.
-To schedule a consultation, you can call us at 310 954 1877, email at email@example.com or fill out the contact form on the side of this page.
+If you are looking for partition attorney in Los Angeles schedule a consultation, also you can call us at 310 954 1877, email at [email protected] or fill out the contact form on the side of this page.